Frequently Asked Questions

 Most Hosts provide accommodations and food for the duration of the Steward’s stay.
 Housing may be in the host family home, a small trailer, a rustic cabin, shared intern housing, converted barn or bunkhouse, etc. Stewards have access to basic necessities: kitchen, bathroom, shower, electricity & heat, etc. Some Hosts provide a television, computer, internet and/or telephone, but amenities vary and are not guaranteed.
 Each Host will have different rules regarding cleaning, laundry, etc. Stewards are expected to help with general house cleaning and daily meal preparation.
 Each Steward needs to learn their own Host’s “house rules” upon arrival.

-MESA encourages you to meet with fellow international Stewards and Hosts, either in person if you’re nearby, or via the online platform.
-MESA also provides administrative and/or financial support to help Stewards attend a farmers’ conference or workshop.
+MESA encourages you to meet with fellow international Stewards and Hosts, either in person if you’re nearby, or via the online Classroom and scheduled webinars.
+MESA also provides educational enrichment grant of up to $150 toward registration &/or travel to a farmers’ conference or workshop.

-Once you accept a Host invitation, you’ll pay MESA’s fee and apply for your J1 visa.
-After you receive your visa authorization, you’ll coordinate your arrival plans with your assigned Host.
+After you receive your visa authorization, you’ll pay the remaining balance due to MESA for your SAGE fee.
+You may then coordinate your arrival plans with your assigned Host an book your flight!
 In most cases, Hosts meet their Stewards at the airport closest to their placement.
 Upon arrival, you’ll receive an orientation for your placement.
 Within 2 weeks, you also have an online orientation with MESA staff.
 MESA staff will introduce US culture and customs, review program requirements, and discuss your learning objectives.
-MESA will also make sure that you’re comfortable using the online education system, which includes agroecology curriculum, video links, discussion groups and webinars with distinguished experts in the fields of agroecology, global food systems, bio-intensive mini farming, and urban permaculture.
+MESA will also make sure that you’re able to access your Steward Dashboard to access program resources like the Steward Handbook, and we will also review opportunities for you to join discussion forums, free or MESA-sponsored online courses and webinars with distinguished experts in the fields of agroecology, global food systems, bio-intensive mini farming, urban permaculture, farm business planning, etc..

-Upon successful conclusion of your US training period, you’ll complete an exit evaluation and receive your program completion certificate.
-If you complete the optional Applied Agroecology course, you’ll receive MESA’s Certificate in Applied Agroecology.
+Upon successful conclusion of your US training period, you’ll complete an exit evaluation and receive MESA’s SAGE Certificate of Program Achievement that will also note your primary training focus.

-Yes.
-Temporary employment can be authorized by MESA, but only if wages are offered by the US Host placement, and only for the purpose of agricultural training.
-Upon arrival, Stewards need to ask MESA for an employment authorization letter and apply for a Social Security Number to receive wages as part of their US training.
+Not for first-time Stewards.
+Wages may be offered for Steward alumni who join our Next Level Program (NLP) for a second program season.
+For Host partners that do provide wages for NLP Stewards, temporary employment must be authorized by MESA, and only if wages are offered by the US Host placement, and only for the purpose of agricultural training.
+Upon arrival, NLP Stewards need to ask MESA for an employment authorization letter and apply for a Social Security Number to receive wages as part of their US training.

 Yes.
-In addition to the Steward’s US program fee, most Hosts also send monthly fees to help fund MESA’s program and provide Steward benefits and services, including: application processing, US Host recruitment & matching, training plan support, visa sponsorship, online curriculum, educational events, coordinator and administrative assistance.
+Hosts provide monthly fees to MESA to help fund SAGE that ensures MESA can provide exceptional Steward benefits and services, including: application processing, US Host recruitment & matching, training plan support, legal visa sponsorship, $700/mo.
+Steward stipend, medical insurance, monitoring and evaluation, educational webinars, periodic site visits, full-time coordinator and administrative assistance.

 The J1 visa is a special category that applies to foreign nationals participating in a US State Department-authorized Exchange Visitor Training Program.
 With rare exception and unless otherwise granted an official waiver from MESA and the appropriate government agencies, Stewards may not change this visa to another category while in the program.
 Some countries require that J1 visa holders return to their home country at the end of the training program and to remain home for two years before applying for another non-immigrant visa.